carla-simulator/carla/Docs/benchmark_metrics.md

 objects with an impact bigger than a *threshold*.

-These results can be computed with the metrics module, by using the following code excerpt:
+### Executing and Setting Parameters

+The metrics are computed as the final step of the benchmark and it is returned by the [benchmark_agent()](benchmark_creating.md).
+Internally it is executed as follows:

     metrics_object = Metrics(metrics_parameters)
     summary_dictionary = metrics_object.compute(path_to_execution_log)

-The class is instanced with a dictionary of parameters.
-These parameters could be changed by changing
-The function receives the full path to the execution log and a dictionary with parameters.
-It returns a dictionary with the metrics.
+The performance metric compute function receives the full path to the execution log and dictionary with the performance metrics.

+Also, the metric class is instanced with the metric parameters.

 The parameters are:
 * Threshold: The threshold used by the metrics.